DFCA: Decentralized Federated Clustering Algorithm: Experiments

 Our experiments demonstrate that DFCA consistently outperform the decentralized baselines FedSPD and DFedAvgM while achieving accuracy comparable to the centralized IFCA algorithm (Table \ref{table:accuracy_one_r}).
-Figures \ref{fig:loss_1} and \ref{fig:loss_2} additionally show DFCA-GI converging at a similar rate as IFCA, while DFCA-LI converges slower but steeper than the other two methods.
+The reason for FedSPD underperforming is that it represents a decentralized FL approach that adapts a single local model per client via regularization-based decentralized averaging.
+In the presence of clustered heterogeneity, this limits effective model sharing among clients with similar data distributions, whereas DFCA explicitly maintains shared cluster-specific models.
+The plots in Figure \ref{fig:emnist_plots} additionally show DFCA-GI converging at a similar rate as IFCA, while DFCA-LI converges slower but steeper than the other two methods.
 In more heterogeneous settings with larger numbers of clients (MNIST, EMNIST, FEMNIST; Table \ref{table:accuracy_two_r}), DFCA maintains competitive performance, indicating that the sequential aggregation strategy effectively preserves cluster-specific models even as heterogeneity increases.
 IFCA's unusually high standard deviation for the EMNIST experiments with $k=4$ occurs because IFCA detected only three clusters in one of its five runs.
+The topic of misclusterings is further discussed in the next sections.

-\paragraph{Insights.} In DFL, the way clients exchange model updates plays a crucial role in both convergence and efficiency.
+\textbf{Insights. } \quad In DFL, the way clients exchange model updates plays a crucial role in both convergence and efficiency.
 Beyond simple averaging, enabling clustered FL in decentralized networks is particularly valuable, as it allows clients with heterogeneous data to specialize in distinct model clusters without relying on a central coordinator.
 The general advantages of DFL, such as improved scalability, resilience to single points of failure, and better suitability for bandwidth-limited or peer-to-peer networks, have already been highlighted in prior works \citep{lalitha2018fully, lalitha2019peer, DFL}.
 The results in Tables \ref{table:accuracy_one_r} and \ref{table:accuracy_two_r} show that DFCA not only outperforms the decentralized baselines but also does not fall short when compared to centralized IFCA.
 Despite evidence that DFL lags behind CFL \citep{sun2024which}, we reduce the accuracy difference to about ~1\% in CFL’s favor, including in non-IID and low-connectivity settings.